svip-lab/PlanarReconstruction/README.md

 ```

 ### Prediction
-Run the following command to predict on a single image:
+Run the following command to predict on a single image or a folder of images:
 ```bash
 python predict.py with resume_dir=pretrained.pt image_path=/path/to/image
 ```